Cricket World Cup place 'massive' for Scotland's funding

 Qualification for the World Cup has secured vital funding for Cricket Scotland, according to chief executive Roddy Smith.

-Scotland secured a place at next year's finals in Australia and New Zealand by beating Kenya in the qualifying event.
+Scotland secured a place at next year's finals in Australia and New Zealand by in the qualifying event.

 "It's absolutely fantastic news," Smith told BBC Radio Scotland's John Beattie programme.

 "We couldn't have sustained seven full-time cricketers which we have based in Scotland."

 The Scots opened their qualifying campaign in New Zealand with but followed that with six consecutive wins.

 "It's been a tense couple of weeks but the guys have played unbelievably well," reflected Smith.
 "They've won six must-win games in a row and they've qualified.

 "Their mindset must be very strong.
 This group of players came into this tournament with huge things at stake.